moomanst/CBHelper/README.md

 DO THE FORENSICS QUESTIONS FIRST!!!

 Notes:
-	Make sure userlist.txt has the correct names (and that are one per line).
+	Make sure userlist.txt has the correct names (and that there is only one per line).
 	Set who is admin/not after running the script, and fix admin passwords.

+# CBHelper Windows
+PowerShell script to do CyberPatriot Windows tasks.

+Set update policy, run updates, turn on the firewall, disable guest account, find media, set password policy, and set passwords.

+DO THE FORENSICS QUESTIONS FIRST!!!